Reparations for Historical Injustices

 Summary

-Opponents argue reparations programs face difficult questions of eligibility and harm quantification, risk inflaming social divisions, and could divert resources from broad anti-poverty efforts.
-Supporters counter that targeted remedies are warranted to address documented, ongoing harms of slavery and systemic discrimination, citing historical precedents and flexible policy design.
-The debate weighs targeted redress against universal social investment and social cohesion.
+Opponents argue reparations programs face difficult questions of eligibility, harm quantification, political feasibility, and social cohesion, and that resources may be better directed toward broad anti-poverty and opportunity programs.
+Supporters counter that targeted remedies are warranted because slavery, segregation, and discriminatory policies created lasting racial wealth and opportunity gaps.
+The debate weighs targeted redress for documented historical harms against universal social investment and concerns about fairness, feasibility, and division.

 Historical Context